-Now that I’ve calmed down, I want to share some reasons why I messed up and why you might mess up too if you’re not careful.
+Now that I've calmed down, I want to share some reasons why I messed up.
+You might mess up too if you're not careful.
 These reasons are like car therapy for the soul.

 The car that gave me the most trauma was buying a 1989 BMW 6.35CSI.
 It was my dream car as a middle school kid while living in Kuala Lumpur, Malaysia.
-I found what I thought was a good condition one off Craigslist for $3,000 and bought it for $2,500 cash that day.
+I found one I thought was in good condition.
+It was on Craigslist for $3,000 and I bought it for $2,500 cash that day.

 I've always had this back luck car memory stuck in my head.
 So whenever there's a car issue, I just automatically go through this routine of calling an independent auto-mechanic to fix it instead of going to the dealer.
 A car warranty never enters the equations.